livensmi1e/space/src/content/writings/my-first-note.md

 };
 ```

+> [info]
 > Tip!
 You can get ISO 8601 datetime by running `new Date().toISOString()` in the console.
 Make sure you remove quotes though.

 `new Date().toISOString()`

+> [important]
+> Highlights information that users should take into account, even when skimming.

+> [warning]
+> Highlights information that users should take into account, even when skimming.